garrrychan/blog/content/elo_nba.md

 * [FiveThirtyEight NBA Elo Csv](https://github.com/fivethirtyeight/data/tree/master/nba-elo)

-Let's create a class to define a function, `prob`, to calculate the probability of a team winning based on elo, and define another function, `update`, to update the elo after the outcome of the game.
+Let's create a class to define a function, `prob`, to calculate the probability of a team winning based on elo, and define another function, `update`, to update the Elo after the outcome of the game.

 ```python